Ethiopia in a Glimpse

 Travel by Air and Road

 Ethiopian Airlines operates a safe and generally efficient and reliable domestic air service.
 It has acquired a good reputation in its over 75 years of service also playing a vital role in linking Ethiopia to the rest of the world through its international flights.
 The airline reaches almost 90 cities globally and provide domestic flight services through 26 airports and airfields across the country.
 Private Airlines like Trans Nations Airways (TNA) offer a charter or lease flight service.
-The Airline also operates privately owned Helicopter service for tourists in Ethiopia.
 Traveling by road also allows visitors to experience Ethiopia’s wonderful scenery.

 In addition to the national carrier Ethiopian Airlines.
 There are a number of international carriers such as Lufthansa, Emirates, Turkish, Egypt Airways, Kenyan Airways and Qatar Airways regularly fly to Ethiopia.